tmthrgd/ip-blocker-agent/ip-blocker-agent/README.md

 -perms which defaults to 0600 and allows the shared memory permissions to be specified.

+ip-blocker-agent has one subcommand:

+- unlink which removes a previously created blocklist at the specified name.

 ## User interface (on stdin)

 +192.0.2.0 add single IPv4 address.